-This is the first Environmental, Social and Governance report ("ESG Report") of Capital Estate Limited (together with its subsidiaries, referred to in this report as the "Group" or "we").
-This ESG Report was prepared in accordance with the Appendix 27 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited.
+This Environmental, Social and Governance report ("ESG Report") of Capital Estate Limited (together with its subsidiaries, referred to in this report as the "Group" or "we") was prepared in accordance with the Appendix 27 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited.

-The Group is principally engaged in hotel operation, property development, financial investment and related businesses, with its operating turnover mainly from the hotel operation.
-Having taken into account the materiality of business contributions, interest distribution, among other things, this ESG Report primarily discloses our performance and initiatives of the hotel operation in Mainland China for the period between 1st August, 2016 and 31st July, 2017 ("Reporting Period") in environmental, social and governance aspects.
+The Group is principally engaged in hotel operation, property development, financial investment and related businesses, with majority of its staff engaging in the hotel operation.
+Having taken into account the materiality of business contributions, and the volume of stakeholder, among other things, this ESG Report primarily discloses our performance and initiatives of the hotel operation in Mainland China for the period between 1st August, 2017 and 31st July, 2018 ("Reporting Period") in environmental, social and governance aspects.